V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (lu)fuma : home, fold, nest

-– lufumbu : curvature, folding, bending
+– lufumbu : curve, fold, bend

 – lufundisu : judicial power

-– lufunduba : stubbornness
+– lufunduba : obstinacy, stubbornness

 – lufundulu : advocacy, plea, speech for the defence, oratory, art of declamation